-The radiation protection program is well-established and effective.
-While radiation dose trends are showing an increasing trend, these are likely as a result of slightly increased inventory, increased product handling, as well as personnel staffing challenges.
+The Radiation Protection Program is well-established and effective.
+Effective whole-body dose trends have remained steady over the past 5 years, while skin, extremity, and eye equivalent doses are trending with a slight increase.
+These increases are likely the result of the addition of the Sort and Stack workstation, which has resulted in an increase of product handling.
 The company maintains its commitment to ALARA.
 Dose reduction continues to remain a priority, with ongoing efforts towards shielding, material movement, improving ALARA awareness (e.g., use of leaded blankets on product), and TLD wear and storage compliance.
 Program goals are monitored through the site's ALARA Committees as summarized in section 3.7.1.